Fibromyalgia is a complex, chronic and disabling disorder. It causes widespread pain. It also causes poor sleep and fatigue.

 Fibromyalgia is more common in women, and in people aged 20-60 years old.
 Physical or mental stress may also increase your chance of getting fibromyalgia.

-Symptoms and severity of fibromyalgia are different for everyone.
+Symptoms and severity are different for everyone.

 Fibromyalgia may cause: